gokul-gokz/Reinforcement_learning/index.md

 Then it means that , choose the best arm(exploit) 90% of times and randomly choose the arm(10%) of times.
 So, for each arm mean of rewards should be calculated at each instance.
 **Shortcut**:
-*Instead of storing all the rewards, calculate the mean each and every time and store in a variable.
+* Instead of storing all the rewards, calculate the mean each and every time and store in a variable.
 Using that, mean can be calculated easily.

 ![Mean](Images/mean.png "Estimating mean")

+## Python implementation
+''' python
+"""Bandit class models the functionality of bandit.
+It has 2 methods pull and update """ class Bandit:
+    # Initialize the variables
+    def __init__(self,v):
+        self.value=v
+        self.mean=0
+        self.N=0

+    def pull(self):
+        # Returns the value which is a gaussian with unit variance
+        return np.random.randn()+self.value

+    def update(self, x):
+        # Calculate the new mean based on the previous estimates
+        self.N+=1
+        self.mean=((((self.N-1.0)/self.N)*self.mean)+1.0 / self.N * x)
+'''